howerj/subleq/extra/ioccc/remarks.md

 deobfuscating gets you nowhere, you still do not have any idea about how anything works unless you reverse engineer the data as well (which was not trivial to produce!).

-I toyed with the idea of filling the screen with a single dense blob and going crazy with it, but I think it is better as it is.

 # **MAJOR SPOILERS**